 Nationwide, 20% of the elementary school population is struggling with reading while one in five students has a language-based learning disability.
 Currently, 80% of children with an IEP have reading difficulty, 85% of whom are diagnosed with dyslexia, a language-based learning disability.
-Due to a lack of educator and administration understanding, Dyslexics are often misdiagnosed or diagnosed too late for early intervention.
+Due to a lack of educator and administration understanding, Dyslexics are often misdiagnosed or diagnosed too late for early intervention because they just don't know what are the symptoms of dyslexia in children.
 Early diagnoses and interventions such as Orton-Gillingham based programming (Wilson Reading and Lindamood Bell) are effective in remediating reading issues and to keep children from developing emotional issues and behavioral resistance that often arise from improper educational programming.

 As a language-based learning disability, dyslexia most impacts one’s phonics and reading skills.
 The International Association of Dyslexia definition of Dyslexia states “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”